nrwl/nx/docs/node/api-nest/generators/interface.md

 Type: `string`

-Directory where the generated files are placed
+Directory where the generated files are placed.

 ### flat

-Default: `false`
+Default: `true`

 Type: `boolean`